P. C. Sreeram: Career

 Sreeram directed his second film Kuruthipunal (1995), a police story based on the Hindi film Drohkaal (1994).
 The film was India's official entry to the Oscars in 1996.
 It was showcased at the Rotterdam International Film Festival under the category "Director in Focus" eight years after its release.
 In 2004, he directed Vaanam Vasappadum, the first Indian film to make use of high-definition digital technology.
 The film was screened at the Mumbai International Film Festival and the ninth International Film Festival of Kerala.
 In 2007, Sreeram made his Bollywood debut with R. Balki's Cheeni Kum.
 Since then, Sreeram has shot all of Balki's films—Paa (2009), Shamitabh (2015), Ki & Ka (2016) and Pad Man (2018).

 Legacy

 Sreeram is well known for his longtime association with Mani Ratnam, Moulee and Kamal Haasan.
-He received critical acclaim for his work in films such as Mouna Ragam, Nayakan, Geetaanjali, Thevar Magan, Thiruda Thiruda and Alaipayuthey.
-He has mentored some of the prominent cinematographers in the Indian film industry including Jeeva, M. S. Prabhu, Ramji, Chezhiyan, Fowzia Fathima, Mahesh Muthuswami, Dwaraganath, Arun Vincent, Preetha Jayaraman, K. V. Anand, Tirru, Balasubramaniem, K. V. Guhan, Nirav Shah, sivakumar vijayan, tanveer mir, vivek anand, sathyan sooryan, and Arvind Krishna.
+He received critical acclaim for his work in films such as Mouna Ragam, Nayakan, Geetaanjali, Thevar Magan, Thiruda Thiruda and Alai Payuthey.
+He has mentored some of the prominent cinematographers in the Indian film industry including Jeeva, M. S. Prabhu, Ramji, Chezhiyan, Fowzia Fathima, Mahesh Muthuswami, Dwaraganath, Arun Vincent, Preetha Jayaraman, K. V. Anand, Tirru, Balasubramaniem, K. V. Guhan, Nirav Shah, Sivakumar Vijayan, Tanveer Mir, Vivekanand Santhosham, Sathyan Sooryan, and Arvind Krishna.
 In January 2016, Sreeram was elected as the president of South Indian Film Cinematographers Association.